AlexCharlton/glls/README.md

     (define (<name> [(<parameter> <type>) ...]) <return-type> <body> ...)

 Defines the function `name`.
 The last expression in the body of a non-void function is automatically returned.
+If `body` is omitted, a function prototype is created.

     (let ((<name> <type> [<value>]) ...) <body> ...)